hmchen47/DataScience/Notes/a09-FeatureSelect.md

       mutation_independent_proba=0.05, n_gen_no_chane=10, n_jobs=-1)

     # fit the GA search to data
-    selection = selection(x_train_df, y_train_df)
+    selection = selection.fit(x_train_df, y_train_df)

     # print result
     print(selection.support_)
     ```

   + parameters of GeneticSelectionCV
-    + __estiamtor__: model used to evaluate the suitablity of the feature subset, alongside an evaluation metric
+    + __estiamtor__: model used to evaluate the suitability of the feature subset, alongside an evaluation metric
     + __cv__: int, generator, or an iterable used to determine the cross-validation splitting strategy
     + __scoring__: the evaluation metric
-      + the fitness fucntion to evaluate the performance of a chromosome
+      + the fitness function to evaluate the performance of a chromosome
       + ML model's performance against a subset of features
     + __max_features__: determine the maximum number of features selected
     + __n_population__: number of populations for the genetic algorithm, different feature subsets